kmm0155/Final_Project_BIOL7180/READMe.md

 geom_point(aes(color=black))
 theme_classic()

+10. SAVE YOUR FIGURE:

-10. Call on the tiff function to begin saving a figure: tiff("BodyCondition.tiff", width = 8, height = 6, units = 'in', res = 300)
-11. Insert your script for your graph
-12. End with to save to your working directory: dev.off()
+A) Call on the tiff function to begin saving a figure: tiff("BodyCondition.tiff", width = 8, height = 6, units = 'in', res = 300).
+Insert your script for your graph.
+End with to save to your working directory: dev.off()

+B) Use ggsave("Nameofyourfigure.png") or .tiff or .jpeg

+CHECK OUT YOUR GRAPH!